lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: figurelegend

-    Figure: PEG molecule streched along the *x* direction in water.
+    Figure: PEG molecule stretched along the *x* direction in water.
     Water molecules are represented as a transparent continuum field for clarity.
 See the corresponding |pulled_on_peg|.